Skip to content

 Challengeable by: Vendor

-Select payment rail by amount + urgency + corridor ACH (NACHA Same-Day or Standard 2-day), Fedwire, RTP, FedNow (US); BACS, CHAPS, Faster Payments (UK); SEPA SCT, SEPA SCT Inst (EU); SWIFT MT103 cross-border?
+Select payment rail by amount, urgency and corridor ACH (NACHA Same-Day or Standard 2-day), Fedwire, RTP, FedNow (US); BACS, CHAPS, Faster Payments (UK); SEPA SCT, SEPA SCT Inst (EU); SWIFT MT103 cross-border?
 Rules Engine Auditor

-Rule-based corridor + amount logic: USD high-value over USD 1M Same-Day ACH limit routes to Fedwire (T+0); urgent UK payments over GBP 1M typically CHAPS (BoE settlement, T+0); EU domestic + cross-border under EUR 100,000 default to SEPA SCT Inst from 9 January 2025 mandatory receive (Regulation 2024/886); cross-border non-EU on SWIFT MT103 transitioning to ISO 20022 by November 2025 ECB + Federal Reserve coordinated migration
+Rule-based logic on corridor and amount: USD high-value above the USD 1M Same-Day ACH limit routes to Fedwire (T+0); urgent UK payments above GBP 1M typically go on CHAPS (BoE settlement, T+0); EU domestic and cross-border payments under EUR 100,000 default to SEPA SCT Inst from the 9 January 2025 mandatory-receive date under Regulation 2024/886; cross-border non-EU stays on SWIFT MT103, transitioning to ISO 20022 by November 2025 under the coordinated ECB and Federal Reserve migration

 Decision Record